Fortinet Inc (FTNT): A Deep Dive into Financial Metrics and Comp

 The GF Score is a stock performance ranking system developed by GuruFocus using five aspects of valuation, which has been found to be closely correlated to the long-term performances of stocks by backtesting from 2006 to 2021.
 The stocks with a higher GF Score generally generate higher returns than those with a lower GF Score.
 Therefore, when picking stocks, investors should invest in companies with high GF Scores.
 The GF Score ranges from 0 to 100, with 100 as the highest rank.

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high growth rank and a slightly lower GF Value rank, GuruFocus assigned Fortinet Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability and growth, and slightly lower ranks in financial strength and momentum, GuruFocus assigned Fortinet Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.

 Financial Strength Breakdown